phillipbarron/vscode-snippets/readme.md

 # vscode-snippets

-## Planning to build a library of useful snippets for using in vscode
+## Planning to build a library of useful snippets for use in vscode

 ### Log a JSON Decoded object with formatting: clog